2019 MLB Draft Guide: Understanding Sample Size

 Fantasy baseball owners tend to overreact to hot and cold starts despite being told to wait for a greater sample size.
 Howard Bender explains why you need to understand the concept.

 I’m going to take a page out of the Colton & The Wolfman playbook here and start you off with one of my favorite movie scenes of all time.
 If you’ve seen Coming to America, then sit back and enjoy.
-If you haven’t, well you better get to NetFlixing here and grab a comedic education (if foul language offends you, cover your tiny, little baby ears or just don't watch this clip).
+If you haven’t, well you better get to NetFlixing here and grab a comedic education, especially because they're currently in-process of filming the long-awaited sequel.
+If foul language offends you, cover your tiny, little baby ears or just don't watch this clip.

 Now how does this relate to fantasy baseball?
 Because every time you ask a fantasy expert about a hot or cold start in April, they come back to you with the phrase, “sample size” just as fast as a white guy mentions Rocky Marciano.
 It’s a knee-jerk reaction.

-You: “Hey Howard, what do you think of Marcell Ozuna hitting just .182 here on April 15th?”
+You: “Hey Howard, what do you think of Michael Conforto hitting just .182 here on April 15th?”

 Me: “Not much.
 Look at the sample size.
 Dude’s had 42 plate appearances.
 You gotta give him some time.”